frandreoli/atom_optical_dephasing/README.md

 where `nothing` stands for the automatic solver.
 The Jacobian of the time evolution can be either computed numerically or explicitly fed to the ODE solver.

 The simulation can be performed for different atomic densities and number of initial excitations.
 These different simulations can be performed either sequentially or in parallel, via the `@distributed` macro (see [Multi-processing and Distributed Computing](https://docs.julialang.org/en/v1/manual/distributed-computing/) in Julia).
-The user can choose between the two possibilities via the `option_distributed_main` option, depending on the hardware resources.
+The user can choose between the two possibilities via the `option_distributed_main` option, depending on the hardware resources (the parallel computation requires the definition of [Shared Arrays](https://docs.julialang.org/en/v1/stdlib/SharedArrays/)).

 # References
 <a id="Grava2022RenormalizationMedium">[11]</a>